Skip to content

 2. Scrape the pith (~25 min)

-Take each hollowed-out orange half and use a spoon to scrape out the thick white spongy pith from the inside, leaving only 2–3 mm of pith still attached to the colored peel.
+Take each hollowed-out orange half and use a spoon to scrape out the thick white spongy pith from the inside, leaving only 2–3 mm of pith still attached to the coloured peel.
 Add the scraped pith to the muslin bundle (re-tie if needed).
 This removes the main bitterness load while keeping the pips' and membranes' pectin.

 3. Slice the peel